drageniix/responsive-json-webpack-plugin/README.md

 # Responsive Image JSON Injection Usage

 Here is a full responsive image example that utilizes both resolution switching and art direction!
-If your source file has a "dest", that will be the basis of "[name]".
-Your "files" images are always copied, even if never explicitly used, to serve as a backup in case a browser doesn't support the "picture" element or the like.
+If your source file has a "dest", that will be the basis of `[name]`.
+Your `files` images are always copied, even if never explicitly used, to serve as a backup in case a browser doesn't support the picture" element or the like.

 Keep in mind that most fields can be safely omitted, but are recommended if you are using this with the included React file.